 This initiative is aimed at converting South Bronx brownfield sites to environmentally sound use that will be accessible to the public and promote economic growth in the community.
-Through the BOA, THE POINT is working with groups including the Governor’s Inter-Agency Task Force on Enviornmental Justice and the NYC Environmental Justice Alliance to develop policy initiatives that will support similar brownfield projects.
+Through the BOA, THE POINT is working with groups including the Governor’s Inter-Agency Task Force on Environmental Justice and the NYC Environmental Justice Alliance to develop policy initiatives that will support similar brownfield projects.

 Community Development Milestones

-South Bronx Community Green Roof (COMING IN 2011!)
+South Bronx Community Green Roof

 The NYS Office of the Attorney General and the NYS Department of Environmental Conservation have officially awarded THE POINT support for its green roof!
-With this assistance, THE POINT plans to install an extensive green roof and smaller intensive green roof that will serve as an outdoor classroom at its main facility at 940 Garrison Avenue.
+With this assistance, THE POINT plans to install an extensive green roof and a smaller intensive green roof that will serve as an outdoor classroom at its main facility at 940 Garrison Avenue.